 Graciela Gomez (415-352-3608 email@example.com) was appointed Executive Secretary in 1995.
 She is a graduate of the Adelante, Inc. Clerical Program.
 She joined BCDC’s staff as a Seasonal Clerk in 1983 to serve as the Commission’s receptionist.
 She was subsequently promoted to an Office Assistant, then to a Word Processing Technician, and then to an Office Technician.
 From 1989 through 1995, she served as BCDC’s Planning Secretary.
 She is fluent in Spanish.

-The Regulatory Program Director (Career Executive Assignment 1) supervises the day-to-day operations of the permit, enforcement, dredging and technical services staff.
+The Regulatory Director (Career Executive Assignment 1) supervises the day-to-day operations of the permits, enforcement, dredging and technical services staff.

-Brad McCrea (415-352-3615 firstname.lastname@example.org) became the Commission’s Regulatory Program Director in 2010.
-He is a registered landscape architect licensed in the State of California.
+Brad McCrea (415-352-3615 firstname.lastname@example.org) became BCDC’s Regulatory Director in 2010.
 Mr. McCrea holds a Bachelor of Arts degree and a Master of City Planning and a Master of Landscape Architecture from the University of California at Berkeley.
-He joined BCDC’s staff in 1998 and served as the Commission’s Bay Development Design Analyst for 12 years, Prior to that, Mr. McCrea worked for several landscape architecture and urban design firms in the San Francisco Bay Area.
+He joined BCDC’s staff in 1998 and served as the Commission’s Bay Development Design Analyst for 12 years.
+Prior to that, Mr. McCrea worked for several urban design firms in the San Francisco Bay Area.
 He has been an instructor and lecturer in landscape architecture at UC Berkeley, and has been a guest design critic at the College of Environmental Design.

 The Chief of Permits (Coastal Program Manager) supervises the day-to-day operations of the permit staff.